hilbix/tino/howto/git/monorepo.md

 ## Monorepo unsolved

-So how to feasibly do a monorepo in `git`?
+So how to feasibly do a Monorepo in `git`?

-- How to checkout a single tree path of a single commit of a monorepo
+- How to checkout a single tree path of a single commit of a Monorepo
   - Currently I only manage to download all trees of a single commit
   - This can be millions (if not more) of completely unnecessary objects
 - How to satisfy `.git` with all files needed to work quickly without reaching out to the network
   - I.E. `git blame` within the `sparse-checkout`ed files.
 - How to limit `git` to a managable amount of `commit` objects
-  - Think about a monorepo with 1+ commits per second
+  - Think about a Monorepo with 1+ commits per second

 Read:

-- I do not think, monorepos are feasible in `git` this way.
+- I do not think, Monorepos are feasible in `git` this way.
   - Better use a top repo which then links to submodules, so you can easily checkout each path
+  - I call these type of repos "meta repos"
 - YMMV if you have more knowledge than me in this area.
   - **In that case, please share your knowledge!**